Jolly Roger: Yellow flags

+National flags

+Apocraphal and unsubstantiated designs

+These are flag designs commonly attributed to historical pirates but which have no factual basis.
+Some are modern inventions while others are real flags but mistakenly attributed to specific pirates.
+Some of these first appeared in the early 20th century in the journal The Mariner's Mirror but were not attributed to specific pirates until 1959 in Hans Leip's Bordbuch des Satans, which also included some never-before-seen designs such as Bonnet's and Rackham's.

 Modern military use

 By British submarines

 Following the introduction of submarines in several navies circa 1900, Admiral Sir Arthur Wilson, the First Sea Lord of the British Royal Navy, stated that submarines were "underhanded, unfair, and damned un-English", and that he would convince the British Admiralty to have the crews of enemy submarines captured during wartime hanged as pirates.

 In September 1914, the British submarine HMS E9 successfully torpedoed the German cruiser SMS Hela.
 Remembering Wilson's statements, commanding officer Max Horton instructed his submariners to manufacture a Jolly Roger, which was flown from the submarine as she entered port.
 Each successful patrol saw Horton's submarine fly an additional Jolly Roger until there was no more room for flags, at which point Horton had a large Jolly Roger manufactured, onto which symbols indicating E9's achievements were sewn.
 A small number of other submarines adopted the practice: HMS E12 flew a red flag with the skull and crossbones on return from a foray into the Dardanelles in June 1915, and the first known photograph of the practice was taken in July 1916 aboard HMS H5.

 The practice restarted during World War II.
-In October 1941, following a successful patrol by HMS Osiris, during which she sank the Italian destroyer Palestro, the submarine returned to Alexandria, but was ordered to remain outside the boom net until the motorboat assigned to the leader of the 1st Submarine Flotilla had come alongside.
-The flotilla leader wanted to recognise the boat's achievement, so had a Jolly Roger made and delivered to Osiris.
+In October 1940, following a successful patrol by HMS Osiris, during which she sank the Italian destroyer Palestro, the submarine returned to Alexandria, but was ordered to remain outside the boom net until the motorboat assigned to the leader of the 1st Submarine Flotilla had come alongside.
+The flotilla leader wanted to recognize the boat's achievement, so had a Jolly Roger made and delivered to Osiris.
 After this, the commanders of submarine flotillas began to hand out the flags to successful submarines.
 Although some sources claim that all British submarines used the flag, the practice was not taken up by those submarine commanders who saw it as boastful and potentially inaccurate, as sinkings could not always be confirmed.
 During the war, British submarines were entitled to fly the Jolly Roger on the day of their return from a successful patrol: it would be hoisted as the boat passed the boom net, and remain raised until sunset.